ninjaguardsheep/itsdave/posts/2020-01-31-planning-is-half-the-fun.md

 ## Bing Maps

 Bing maps is sorely under rated and nowhere near as shit as the rest of Bing's offering.
-They have more detailed overhead sattelite imagery than Google for large parts of the UK, especially in rural or wild areas and they have a 1:2500 scale OS layer in the UK!
+They have more detailed overhead sattelite imagery than Google for large parts of the UK, especially in rural or wild areas and they have a 1:2500 scale OS layer!

 Good for checking the condition of bridleways and restricted byways from the air and verifing the status of tracks and byways.